 I have scars and wounds and a sort of PTSD from the battle of ordinary living.
 And I suspect you do, too.
 I have a story – a messy story – and so do you; and stories are meant to be shared.

 Because where two or more are gathered, healing can begin.

 About eight years ago, you would have found me lying in the fetal position on the floor of my bedroom in complete despair.
-You would have found me using needles to cut my feet and ankles, and using laxatives to lose weight.
+You would have found me engaging in self-harm.
 You would have found me failing college.
 You would have found me scared to death that maybe God didn’t love me anymore, and you would have found me listening to my childhood teddy bear tell me I wasn’t even worthy of his love either.

 But that was just in my room.
 In life, outside of my four bedroom walls, you would have found me smiling and happy and healthy and calm.

 We all have afflictions, seen or unseen.
 For some it is physical health or mental health, and for others it is both.
 Some of us just can’t catch the ever elusive break.
 Some people experience grief after grief, or tragedy after tragedy, or loss after loss after loss.

 But, I’ve also found, we all experience grace after grace.
 This is the only answer I have for why I am sitting here writing this blog today.